sigasi/sigasi_insights/content/manual/setup.md

 Next, continue with step 3. in the [general eclipse installation instructions](#install-the-eclipse-plugin).
 It is recommended to disable the option *Contact all update sites during install to find required software* when installing the offline update site.

+## GPG Certificate Validation

+Eclipse 4.26 (2022-12) added GPG certificate checking capabilities.
+When you install new _plugins_, you will be prompted to trust any not-yet-trusted GPG keys or unsigned artifacts.
+Because Sigasi artifacts are correctly signed using GPG, you can expect to see the following screen the first time you install or update Sigasi in an Eclipse >= 4.26.

+{{< figure src="/img/releasenotes/5.1/GPGDuringInstallation.png" link="/img/releasenotes/5.1/GPGDuringInstallation.png" title="GPG Trust Prompt" class="uk-align-center" width=550 >}}

+Previously trusted keys can be inspected by going to **Window > Preferences > Install/Update > Trust**.

+{{< figure src="/img/releasenotes/5.1/TrustPreferences.png" link="/img/releasenotes/5.1/TrustPreferences.png" title="GPG Trust Preferences" class="uk-align-center" width=750 >}}

+You can refer to [this page]({{< ref "GPG.md" >}}) for all information regarding GPG at Sigasi.

 # Licensing